Wagner-Peyser Grant Sponsored Training

 - Distance modules will be made available on a learning management system.
 Students are expected to complete the online modules before the hands-on training.

-- Followed by Two-day hands-on training at Reese Technology Center, Lubbock, TX in Summer 2020.
-(Note: As the situation on the COVID-19 crisis continues to evolve, we will update the plans for hands-on training)
+- Followed by Two-day hands-on training at Reese Technology Center, Lubbock, TX in Summer 2021.

 - Trainees will earn CEUs issued by Texas Tech University and certificates endorsed by Survalent for Program B track.